 Make your feeds irresistible – unfollowing a Twitter account or un-liking a Facebook page requires no effort, so give people a reason to stick around and listen to what you have to say.
 Avoid bombarding your followers with endless streams of promotional posts.
 Instead mention users, leverage influencers and post news and fun content to present yourself as a worthwhile account and invaluable industry resource.

 Visuals are vital if you want your content to be seen, ensuring that your social posts are as engaging as possible.
-According to this study by Microsoft, the average human attention span is just eight seconds – so use visuals instead of text wherever possible to draw people in.
+According to a 2015 study by Microsoft (no longer available online), the average human attention span is just eight seconds – so use visuals instead of text wherever possible to draw people in.
 Gorgeous, valuable and memorable content and attractive post images are a proven way to up engagement across social media regardless of platform.
 In fact, tweets with images receive 150 per cent more retweets, according to Buffer, so ensure you are using them as much as possible.

 You’ve been posting regularly across relevant social channels, sharing news, interacting with customers and building excellent relationships with influencers – now you need to analyse the data.
 Mentions, retweets, increased followers, link clicks and reach are metrics that can be used to see the effects of social media on your brand awareness, but how you gauge success depends on what you set out to achieve.
 Chapter 4 of our guide to boosting brand awareness gives great insight into how you could measure this.

 Steve (RIP) was Services Director for Vertical Leap.
 He started professional life as a magazine journalist, working on music magazines and women's titles before becoming a web editor in 1997, then joining MSN to work purely in online publishing.
 Since 1999 he has worked for and consulted to a broad range of businesses about their digital marketing.